- Graduate Studies Responsibilities

 - All applicants must be enrolled during the dates of travel.

-- The Graduate School can support no more than two nights in Texas or three nights outside of Texas.
+- The Graduate School supports no more than two nights in Texas or three nights outside of Texas.

 - Please see the Funding Guidelines and Checklist provided in the link below for additional requirements and restrictions.